Las Vegas Raiders vs. New York Giants NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Giants stats and trends

-- The Giants have an ATS record of 5-3 in their eight games as an underdog of 2.5 points or more this season.
+- This year, the Giants have an ATS record of 4-2 in their six games as an underdog of 3.5 points or more.

-- New York's games this season have hit the over on three of nine set point totals (33.3%).
+- New York's games this year have hit the over three times in nine opportunities (33.3%).

-- When New York scores more than 23.7 points, it is 3-0 against the spread and 2-1 overall.
+- New York is 3-0 against the spread and 2-1 overall in games when it puts up more than 23.7 points.

-- When New York churns out more than 354.0 yards, the team is 2-1 against the spread and 1-2 overall.
+- New York is 2-1 against the spread and 1-2 overall when the team churns out over 354.0 yards.

-- The Giants have turned the ball over 10 times this season, one more turnover than the Raiders have forced (9).
+- This season the Giants have turned the ball over 10 times, one more than the Raiders' takeaways (9).

 Home and road insights

-- At home this season, New York has one win against the spread and is 1-3 overall.
+- New York has covered the spread once at home, and is 1-3 overall there, this year.

-- This season, in four home games, New York has not hit the over.
+- This season, in four home games, New York has not gone over the total.

-- Las Vegas is 2-1 overall, with two wins against the spread, away from home.
+- On the road, Las Vegas has two wins against the spread and is 2-1 overall.

-- In three road games this season, Las Vegas has hit the over once.
+- Las Vegas has hit the over once in three away games this season.

 Powered by Data Skrive.